 You can even choose to write in third-person for this section because it shows you more of an “authority figure”.
 You can also add a bit of personality to it like a quick sentence about “what you do in your free time when you’re not working on your business“, etc.

-Lastly, remember to add your contacts & social media
+Lastly, remember to add your contacts & social media links

 Where can your reader’s reach or connect with you?
 This is a great way to grow your social media accounts, your reach and increase your loyalty with brands and readers.